 - The development and sales process in the telecoms market is critical to Clear Blue's growth strategy.
-In the telecom industry, infrastructure projects follow a frequent pattern of Proof of Concept pilots consisting of 1 - 10 systems, followed by, - First Installs of 10 100 systems, followed by - Large Rollout of hundreds to thousands of systems
+In the telecom industry, infrastructure projects follow a frequent pattern of Proof of Concept pilots consisting of 1 10 systems, followed by, - First Installs of 10 100 systems, each of these by country, followed by - Large Rollout of hundreds to thousands of systems financing delays have also occurred.
+While Q3 and Q4 are expected to have a strong increase in volumes, much of the activity will cascade in 2021.